srcshelton/gentoo-ebuilds/README.md

     * Provide more flexibility with finer-grained USE flags
 * sys-power/iasl
     * Fix paths in ebuild and make build documentation optional
+* x11-drivers/nvidia-drivers
+    * Only start nVidia System Management Interface if valid for the host system

 # Fixes for ebuilds using `/run`
 (... rather than `/var/run`)